August 18, 2021

 This part is a review of 23andMe health and ancestry DNA testing kit.
 The 23 and Me Health and Ancestry Service includes all features of the Ancestry + Traits, reporting plus additional 23andMe health reports:

 Health Predispositions Reports.
-These are reports approved by the Food and Drug Administration (FDA)* that help customers understand how genetics influences health outcomes, including breast and ovarian cancer.
+These are risk reports approved by the Food and Drug Administration (FDA)* that help customers understand how genetics influences health outcomes, including breast and ovarian cancer and prostate cancer.
 Reports include health predispositions and carrier status regarding increased risk for developing diseases, including but not limited to, increased risk of breast cancer and ovarian cancer, type 2 diabetes, Parkinson’s disease, and celiac disease.
+Remember that increased cancer risk or risk of other diseases does not necessarily mean that you will develop the conditions.

 Wellness Reports.
 This feature allows customers to understand how their genetics can influence lifestyle.

 Carrier Status Reports.
-These reports allow customers — that typically do not have a genetic condition — understand what genetic variants they may pass down to their children that could affect their health.
+These reports allow customers — that typically do not have a genetic health problems — understand what genetic variants they may pass down to their children that could affect their health.
+This report includes carrier status of diseases such as sickle cell anemia.

 *In 2013, 23 and Me received a warning letter from the FDA to stop marketing its testing kit, which provided health information without FDA approval.
 With this in mind, the FDA issued guidance for companies producing direct-to-consumer tests.
 In 2015, 23 and Me launched a new service that met FDA requirements for being scientifically and clinically valid, and in 2017, the company was authorized to tell customers their genetic risk of developing certain medical conditions like Parkinson’s’ disease and Alzheimer’s disease.
 According to the terms of service, 23 and Me results are for research, informational, and educational use only and do not provide medical advice like professional medical tests.